 For Northerners, avoid white signs in winter.
 To not have your sign "lost" against the white snow, use reverse printing (i.e. bright colored printed background with white letters).
 Similarly green backgrounds can get lost in more lush territories and/or seasons, as yellow signs can against arid backgrounds.
 For a sign to be recognized it has to be a color that is "out of place" in its environment.
 Avoid khakis, gray and brown background colors for that reason.
 For standard ink colors consult a screen printer's ink colors gallery.

 There has never been a one color design that can not be improved by adding a second color.
 Remember white, as a base stock color, is free.
-Two color printing to produce a yellow/black sign or a red/white/blue sign or a fluorescent green/navy will always stand
+Two color printing to produce a yellow/black sign or a red/white/blue sign or a fluorescent green/navy will always standout with greater impact.

 For the printer, two colors require two films, two screens, two setups, two runs and two cleanups.
 This costs money.
 So for a two color sign always expect to pay more per sign - but it may be worth it.

 Hopefully these suggestions will aid in your color decisions for lawn signs.
 For a wide range of ideas, it is helpful to consult galleries on a screen printer's web site.
 If you have questions, do not hesitate to consult directly with your screen printer - they have the expertise to help.

 Ordering is Easy!
 Just complete our order form and let us know the size, layout, color and font you want to use and then what you want the sign to say.
 We will then create a mock up of your sign and email it to you for approval.